leomollmann/react-tree-store/README.md

 # Simple state management for React
 *A implementation of a sharable state with the observer pattern and without context API*

 This package provides you with a way to supply values to React components, a fine control on when to update the components and a architecture proposal for making this shared state scalable and testable.
+It uses the concept of trees to controll when the components should update by simple `===` comparision of values.

 ---
 ## How to use